XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ### A.5: Can an issuer edit the details of a credential once it's created?

 No, it would have to be deleted and recreated.
 This is similar to needing to get a new card if your license/passport expires.
-If the `Subject`, `Issuer`, and `CredentialType` stay the same, though, the object will still have the same ID as before.
+However, if the `Subject`, `Issuer`, and `CredentialType` stay the same, the object will still have the same ID as before.

 ### A.6: Why do I need to include the `CredentialIDs` field in my transaction?
 Shouldn't the XRPL be able to figure out whether I have a valid credential automatically?